espresso20/Gerbal/README.md

 some commands will behave diffrently based on your user level, I would suggest useing #sudo with Gerbal if possible.

-change du to your local dir for proper du info to occur

 use brains to determine Dir for du interface use ;) (ill add a automatic controller soon)